micro-manager/futureMMCore/device_layer/README.md

 * Generalize the concept of a device that drives acquisitions through TTL signals (and that uses knowledge about device delays and TTL feedback).

+## Development usability -- Making it really easy for new people to write device adapter
+**Problem:** People want to add new devices to MM but are confused/intimidated as to how to do this.

+**Proposed solution:**
+* Simplify/update the process + Really good documentation
+* Update the c++ build system and repository organization, installing VS2010 and getting the various 3rd party dependencies is a time consuming task.
+* Create simple to use tests that Device Adapter writers can use to test their code.
+For instance, add tests that load and unload a device adapter, with and without an actual device attached,
+* Create tests for multiple device types that check their correct functioning.
+* Create tests that measure performance of certain devices
+* Investigate the possibility of converting python code to C code through cython to allow for people to create device adapters in Python
+  * Or alternatively, provide, templates that can be used to generate most of the code for a simple device adapter without having to write from scratch

+# Specific devices

 ## Cameras:
 * unify the circular buffer and GetImageBuffer code paths, i.e. maybe every SnapImage should result in the image data automatically being deposited into the circular buffer.
 * Generalize or duplicate Camera API to include support for scanning based cameras or event based camera.Maybe an intermediate level of abstraction should be between MMDevice and Camera.
 A “DataAcquisitionDevice” which could include 2D cameras, 1D sensors (like you might find in a scanning system), and 3D cameras like this: https://www.imec-int.com/en/hyperspectral-imaging.
 I suppose an RGB camera falls into the 3D classification as well.